Astersec/Astersec/README.md

 - Hi there!
-I'm  Ankit kumar sinha ,
+Myself  Ankit kumar sinha ,
 - A Cybersecurity Enthusiastic Student.
 - Passionate about Red Teaming And Ethical Hacking,
 -  I love to  explore the world of cybersecurity.